 Special-interest houses are student-directed communities based on academic or co-curricular interests.
 Students learn self-governance, engage in civic responsibility, share knowledge, and sponsor programs focused on a theme they agree upon as a group.
-These communities are a reflection of the current student body, and students often come together and seek permission to create a special-interest living arrangement.
+Students often come together and seek permission to create a special-interest living arrangement.

-About 20 students live together, by invitation, in McKelvy House, and about 10 reside in the Reeder Street Fellowship House.
-Students in these houses share a common desire for active learning outside of the classroom, to live with like-minded peers who thrive on intellectual discourse.
+About 20 students live together, by invitation, in McKelvy House.
+Students share a common desire for active learning outside the classroom, to live with like-minded peers who thrive on intellectual discourse.
 Members take turns organizing weekly discussions about timely topics and plan field trips.

 Sororities and Fraternities

 Six sororities and four fraternities are recognized on campus, each with its own house.
 All are affiliated with national Greek-letter organizations.
 Their role is to enhance the social, intellectual, and cultural life of the campus while upholding their founding values of brotherhood/sisterhood, scholarship, leadership, and service.

 - April sun, April rain, and April snow April 17, 2014For people who just came out of the cold winter, warm sunshine is so precious and huggable.
 Every time I walk into the sunshine, I just feel like melting in it and flying with the fragrant breeze.
 Grass is getting greener and greener, so the winter dull ground finally gets its lively wig back.
 I […]Natalie Zhang

 - Blind Booking April 15, 2014I know that Lafayette had theirs ages ago… but this week is Jacobs’ Spring Break.
 Casey and I decided to do blind booking.
 It’s a really neat idea.
 It’s like roulette with airplane tickets.
 It’s with German Wings and they give you a list of places that you could possibly get and you only know where […]Lisa Goulding